arsamsarabi/konami-codes/packages/konami-codes-react/README.md

 }
 ```

-This hook then listens to keyboard inputs and uses `@arsams/konami-codes` package to validate input sequence and trigger the callbacks.
+> This hook then listens to keyboard inputs and uses `@arsams/konami-codes`
+> package to validate input sequence and trigger the callbacks.

 For example:

-This successfully triggers a callback
+This successfully triggers a callback:

-User presses 'ArrowUp'
+- User presses 'ArrowUp'
-User presses 'ArrowDown'
+- User presses 'ArrowDown'
-User presses 'ArrowLeft'
+- User presses 'ArrowLeft'
-User presses 'ArrowRight'
+- User presses 'ArrowRight'
-console.log('Callback 1') runs
+- console.log('Callback 1') runs

-Inputting an unexpected string in the sequence resets the attempt and does not run the code
+Inputting an unexpected string in the sequence resets the attempt and does not run the code:

-User presses 'a'
+- User presses 'a'
-User presses 'b'
+- User presses 'b'
-User presses 'z'
+- User presses 'z'
-User presses 'c'
+- User presses 'c'
-console.log('Callback 2') does NOT run
+- console.log('Callback 2') does NOT run

-Waiting longer that the delay value resets the attempt and does not run the code
+Waiting longer that the delay value resets the attempt and does not run the code:

-User presses 'a'
+- User presses 'a'
-User presses 'b'
+- User presses 'b'
-User waits longer than the configured value of the `delay` option
+- User waits longer than the configured value of the `delay` option
-User presses 'c'
+- User presses 'c'
-console.log('Callback 2') does NOT run
+- console.log('Callback 2') does NOT run

 ### @arsams/konami-codes

-for documentation see the [npm page](https://www.npmjs.com/package/@arsams/konami-codes)
+for documentation see the [@arsams/konami-codes](https://www.npmjs.com/package/@arsams/konami-codes) npm page